 — OK —

-Optional instead of a popup window these events should happen silently with a short confirmation 'Synced'.
+Optional instead of a popup window these events should happen silently in the background with a short confirmation 'Synced'.

 An application like Chikoo represents a lot of coding work and it would be unfair to call it in its current state only a draft.
 But it appears to me as if it lacks a few steps in development to make it obviously useful and attractive to everyone.

 To bind different smart filterings to different folders is in my view this killer feature (besides the ability to search and to associate all sorts of comments to a file).

 But for myself I have to admit, as long as Chikoo doesn't sync with its targeted folder with one click and as long as it doesn't search full text in multiple-files mode I give the advantages a miss and stay with the Finder.